LChernik/rsschool-cv/cv.md

 Now I am working as a Business Analyst in IT company.

-At the beginning of my Web Developer journey i've already learned basics of HTML, CSS and JavaScript.
+At the beginning of my Web Developer journey I've already learned basics of HTML, CSS and JavaScript.

 ### Skills
 1. Programming languages